SubhiAboud/PRODIGY_ML_02/README.md

 # Mall Customer Segmentation Analysis

 ## Overview
-This Jupyter notebook demonstrates customer segmentation for a mall using the K-means clustering algorithm.
+This notebook demonstrates customer segmentation for a mall using the K-means clustering algorithm.
 The analysis aims to group customers based on their purchasing behavior.

 ## Key Contents